Better children's health and healthcare through quality improvement

 The organization was formed in 1999 with start-up funding from the David and Lucile Packard Foundation and functioned as a program of the Institute for Healthcare Improvement (IHI) until it was incorporated as an independent, not-for-profit organization in July 2002.
 NICHQ now has a staff of more than 50 people, most of whom work in our home office in Boston, Massachusetts.

-Since its founding, NICHQ has been working to improve systems related to a variety of conditions and topics:
+Since its founding, NICHQ has been applying innovative approaches to make system-level improvements related to a variety of child health conditions and topics, including:

 - Childhood Obesity